 Prior to my studies at Oxford, I graduated from the University of Cambridge with a BA (Hons) in Human, Social, and Political Sciences.

-I also teach undergraduates in the following IR papers:
+I teach undergraduates in the following IR papers: